 The other council members didn’t dispute the answer, but they certainly didn’t see the need to keep paying the fee.
 One said, “We’ve never even seen this man.”
 Another said, “That’s right, so how can we be sure that he’s doing his job?”
 A third added, “If he was an old man, he might even be dead by now.”
 So, the council voted unanimously to stop paying “The Keeper of the Spring” and sent a letter of dismissal to the mountaintop address to which the fee had always been sent.

-A few months later the town’s citizens began to notice that their drinking water wasn’t as clear and sparkling as it used to be.
+A few months later the town’s citizens began to notice that their drinking water wasn’t as clear and sparkling as it once was.
 No fuss was raised, though, because it wasn’t that big a deal.
-More months passed and they noticed that the water’s color was now different, but still there didn’t seem to be any cause for alarm.
+More months passed and they noticed that the water’s color was now different.
+Still, there didn’t seem to be any cause for alarm.
 Then more months passed and some of the citizens started getting sick.
-It wasn’t even suspected, however, that the town’s water might be the reason.
 Finally, a full-fledged epidemic broke out and some of the citizens lost their lives.

 Going into this new year let me encourage you to realize that Jesus Christ is “The Keeper of the Spring” for you.
 As long as your relationship and fellowship with Him are right, there will be a purity and vitality to your life and you will know the joy, comfort, and inner peace that are only found through Him.
-But, on the other hand, if you foolishly chose to ignore Him and try to operate without Him, at some point you will have to deal with the costly fallout from your choice.
+But if you foolishly choose to ignore Him and try to operate without Him, at some point you will have to deal with the costly fallout from your choice.
 Jesus doesn’t want that for you, and you wouldn’t want it for yourself if you had enough sense to know it.
-So this year, day in and day out, night in and night out, build your life around Jesus and let Him be “The Keeper of the Spring” for you.
-If you’ll do that, you can rest assured that He will keep the issues of your life clear and pure.
+Therefore, let me encourage you to build your life around Jesus this year and let Him be “The Keeper of the Spring” for you.
+If you’ll do that, you can rest assured that He will keep the issues of your life flowing clear and pure.